Building Your Assets and Wealth

 Example

-Clyde and Bertha live with their two children and have $500 in monthly income.
-Due to their low income, they qualify for the Section 8 program.
-With Section 8, they pay just $150/month in rent (30% of $500), even though their apartment costs $1,000/month.
-Section 8 pays the remaining $850/month.
+Clyde and Bertha live with their two children and have $2,000 in monthly income.
+Due to their low income, they qualify for the Section 8 housing choice voucher program.
+With the voucher, they pay about $600/month in rent (30% of $2,000), even though their apartment costs $1,800/month.
+Section 8 pays the remaining $1,200/month.

 Learn more